Frequently Asked Questions

-Applications received after January 5th will be considered for financial support based on funding availability and if the degree objective selected is eligible for fellowship funding.
+Applications received after the priority deadline will still be considered for financial support based on funding availability and if the degree objective selected is eligible for fellowship funding.
 To be considered, the online application must be submitted by this date.
-Applicants may submit other required documents (in order to complete their application) after this deadline, but only shortly after January 5th.
+Applicants may submit an incomplete application to meet this recommended deadline and follow up with other required documents (in order to complete their application) after this deadline, but only shortly after.

 We generally do not admit students for Winter and Spring admission.
 We highly recommend that students only apply if specifically asked to do so by a faculty member.
 There have been occasions where students have been admitted, but such cases are rare.

 - What is the Department mailing address?

 I would like to update my application, what steps should I take?

 If you would like to update documents such as CV’s, Resumes, Transcripts, etc.., please email email@example.com with your application ID and the PDF version of the document you wish to update.

 I’ve submitted my application and would like to know my status.

 “Being processed” means your application is under review.
 Graduate Admissions are done on a rolling basis and are ongoing at this time.
 You will be notified by email from Graduate Division when a decision is made.In the meantime, please remember, the best and only way for you to check your application status is by logging on to our website at: https://gradsis.ucr.edu/gradsis/GSIS_LOGIN.Login_student

 Will my application still be considered for Fall admission if I missed the priority admission deadline?